 We adopted a co-design approach where we served as an embedded member of the team and engaged our client throughout the project lifecycle from discovery and ideation to delivery, allowing us to effectively respond to their technical and programmatic needs.

 The power of big data analysis is often praised, but with its workings left to be understood by a handful of technical experts.
 The resulting “black-box effect” does not promote trust in the results, or better understanding of their meanings and limitations.
 Keshif was however able to help us develop a solid system that yields complex results instantaneously, and yet is simple and transparent enough that users can track where results come from and be confident about their meanings.
-Keshif’s work was also eye-opening as it helped the team understand the power of better using available information, and trained them on many useful in data collection, management, analysis and presentation skills and tools.
+Keshif’s work was also eye-opening as it helped the team understand the power of better using available information, and trained them on many useful skills and tools in data collection, management, analysis and presentation.

 P. Fallavier, Former Chief, Social Policy, Planning, Monitoring & Evaluation, UNICEF

 The United Nations Children’s Fund (UNICEF) was created by the UN General Assembly in 1946 address the needs of children and mothers including in the areas of child protection, adolescent development, vaccination and antiretroviral medicines, nutritional supplements and educational supplies.
 UNICEF works in over 190+ countries and territories with the support of its partners deployed on the field, who are given the resources to respond to related programmatic emergencies locally.